JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![wetsuit-funnies](/images/wetsuit-funnies.jpg)

-*I was coated in goosebumps from head to toe.*
+*I was coated in goosebumps from head to toe*

 On our way back a southern stingray swam right beside us.
 The motion they make when swimming is so fluid, it was a treat to witness.
 Once we got back to the beach it was time to photosynthesize and get some body heat back.
 Once adequately dry we headed back to the boat for a fresh fish dinner.